Updated August 29th, 2021.

 One of the defining features of a passive woman is her unconscious nature, or her inability to see the governing ideologies and structures which consistently suppress her.
 At the same time, because we so rarely hear from passive women in these projects, it is difficult to measure just how unconscious they are.
 This implies that the term ‘passive’ is just another form of suppression, one which places women into an inhuman and unthinking category.

-I have always been drawn to finding gaps in older dominated male narratives, specifically moments where a woman can assert her opinion, even in the quietest of ways.
+I have always been drawn to finding gaps in older male dominated narratives, specifically moments where a woman can assert her opinion, even in the quietest of ways.
 I think it is important to acknowledge the risks involved with outright declaring and resisting.
 Making huge displays is dangerous, then and now, and has political and judicial consequences.
-As such, little expressions and rejections are one way women can act without people noticing, and that should not be dismissed.
+As such, little expressions and rejections are one-way women can act without people noticing, and that should not be dismissed.

 What I mean to say is that there can be layers of resistance within passivity, and I think Amy from Little Women is a perfect example of this.